What Is A Permalink And How To Change It?

 https://example.com/blog/start-business-in-few-months

-You should not only avoid the underscores, but also remember to use the hyphens to separate the words.
+What exactly is the practical problem here?
+You should avoid the underscores, and remember to use the hyphens to separate the words.

 https://example.com/kitchenappliances/digitalmicrowaveoven